L'insegnamento prevede 2.5 CFU erogati con Didattica Innovativa come segue:

 Risultati di apprendimento attesi

-The main expected learning outcomes of the course, achievable through lectures, practices and Project Work, consist of knowledge and comprehension of one of the main emerging business domain in the energy sector, i.e. energy efficiency, as well as of the practical abilities to analyse investment opportunities in such fields.
+The main expected learning outcomes of the course, achievable through lectures, practices and Project Work, consist of knowledge and comprehension of the main emerging business domains in the energy sector, i.e. renewable enegy, energy efficiency and smart grid domains, as well as of the practical abilities to analyse investment opportunities in such fields.
 In particular, the course will allow students to achieve knowledge and comprehension in order to:

 - Describe and explain the main criteria, approaches, methods and mathematical formulations to economically evaluate investments in energy efficiency technology;